Tyndale House (Cambridge)

 Tyndale House is an independent biblical studies library in Cambridge, England, with a Christian foundation.
-Founded in 1944, it aims to provide specialist resources in support of research into the Old and New Testaments, along with relevant historical backgrounds.
+Founded in 1945, it aims to provide specialist resources in support of research into the Old and New Testaments, along with relevant historical backgrounds.

 Description

-Tyndale House is a residential centre for biblical studies.
+Tyndale House is a residential centre for biblical scholarship.
 Many of its readers are doctoral students from the University of Cambridge, studying in the Faculty of Divinity or the Faculty of Asian and Middle Eastern Studies.
 Tyndale House also houses students and scholars from around the world working at postgraduate level.
 Scholars who have spent time at Tyndale House include Craig Blomberg, D. A. Carson, Wayne Grudem, Leon Morris, J. I. Packer, John Piper, John Stott, and Donald Wiseman.

 The Tyndale Fellowship, an academic society associated with Tyndale House, is an international fellowship of Christians engaged in biblical and theological research.

 The Tyndale Bulletin is an annual journal of Tyndale House.
+TH ink magazine was first published in 2018 and 'offers thought-provoking articles about the language, history, and cultural context of the Bible'.
+At the moment TH ink is published twice yearly.

-In 2013 Tyndale House launched the online Bible software the STEP Bible.
+In 2013, Tyndale House launched the online Bible software STEP Bible.

-In 2017 Tyndale House published an edition of the Greek New Testament with Cambridge University Press and Crossway Books.
-Researchers have called the Tyndale House Greek New Testament "the most faithful rendering of the original text ever produced" and suggests it "could pave the way for more accurate English translations."
+In 2017, Tyndale House published an edition of the Greek New Testament with Cambridge University Press and Crossway Books.
+Researchers have called the Tyndale House Greek New Testament "the most faithful rendering of the original text ever produced" and suggested it "could pave the way for more accurate English translations".

 In the same year, Tyndale House Research Associate, Dr Kim Phillips, published an article in the Tyndale Bulletin identifying a Bible manuscript in St Petersburg, Russia, as by the scribe who also wrote the Leningrad Codex, the earliest complete copy of the entire Old Testament in Hebrew.

 In 2022 researchers from Tyndale House were involved in the discovery of part of the lost star catalogue of Hipparchus.